mlresearch/v124/_posts/2020-08-27-saleh-salem20a.md

   predictive distribution, and resulting in prediction intervals that capture aleatoric and epistemic uncertainty.
-Our results show that both our quality-driven loss function and our aggregation method contribute to well-calibrated prediction intervals and point estimates. }"
+Our results show that both our quality-driven loss function and our aggregation method contribute to well-calibrated prediction intervals and point estimates. '
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: saleh-salem20a
 month: 0
-tex_title: "{Prediction Intervals: Split Normal Mixture from Quality-Driven Deep Ensembles}"
+tex_title: 'Prediction Intervals: Split Normal Mixture from Quality-Driven Deep Ensembles'
 firstpage: 1179
 lastpage: 1187
 page: 1179-1187